keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 Running apps directly from LLDB on the iOS simulator does [not work](https://forums.swift.org/t/using-lldb-with-ios-simulator-from-cli/33990/6) the same way as running a macOS app.
-Because of this the steps differ.
+Because of this, the steps differ.

 1. Run the app in Xcode and stop it.
 This way it's updated and installed on the iOS simulator.